 Omi takes me home.
 It's raining again a little.
 All shivering, she parked the bike in front of the house.
 His mother is waiting for a hypothetical ojek, a guy who rides a motorcycle taxi, who could take me back to Rantepao.
 Of course, the few who pass are already taken.

-The clock is ticking Almost 5 pm in the afternoon.
-I still have roughly two hours of day left.
-The night falls early here.
-As much as I know how to run at slow speed on a rotten road, I do not feel like doing it in the dark.
+The clock is ticking.
+Almost 5 o'clock in the afternoon.
+I have roughly two hours of daylight left.
+It gets dark early here.
+As much as I know I can drive at slow speed on a crappy road, I don't feel like doing it in the dark.

-So I decide.
-If I have to move, it's now.
-I saw that we could roll, anyway, with this flat tire.
-Not fast, but it's moving forward.
+So I make up my mind.
+If I'm going to move, I'm going to move now.
+I saw that we could ride, anyway, with this flat rear tire.
+Not fast, but it's moving.

 I try to estimate the time needed to reach Rantepao.
-Omi does not know too much, maybe an hour, maybe two, maybe more ...
+Omi is not sure, one hour, maybe two, maybe more...
 In Indonesia, time is elastic, always.

 Pelan, pelan! they tell me when I finally leave, with my rain poncho and flat tire.
 Slowly, yes, yes.
 This, yes…

-Two o'clock.
-It took me a little over two hours to reach the outskirts of the city.
-I arrived at the renter's shop in Rantepao, in the pouring rain.
-Back and arms stiff, buttocks compote.
-I swapped my broken bike for a brand new scooter.
+Two hours.
+It took me a little more than two hours to reach the outskirts of the city.
+I arrived at the rental store, in Rantepao, in the pouring rain.
+My back and arms were stiff and my buttocks were sore.
+I exchanged my broken down motorcycle for a brand new scooter.

-Up there, in the mountains, I lived great moments of solitude, under the shower, facing huge gurgling pools, to determine where to go: right, left, in the middle?
-I crossed them all, without accidental slip, without falling in the yellow mud.
+Up there, in the mountains, I lived great moments of solitude, under the rain, in front of huge slushy pools, to determine which way to go: to the right, to the left, in the middle?
+I crossed them all, without any unfortunate skid, without falling in the yellow mud.

-I also made laugh lots of villagers, who went up to the heights, returning home.
-All began to greet me cheerfully, a little surprised to see a white hooded green astray on this little mountain road drowned in fog.
-All of them then uttered an exclamation pointing to my wheel.
+I also made a lot of villagers laugh, as they went up to the heights, going back home.
+They all started by greeting me cheerfully, a little surprised to see a white girl with a green hood lost on this small mountain road drowned in fog.
+Then they all exclaimed, pointing their fingers at my wheel.

-Stoic, stubborn, I continued, worth it, ultra slow pace.
-By making me confirm the way, at each junction.
-What a relief, when I fell, finally, on a real good road hard not too bumpy, which descended in laces to the plain!
+Stoic, stubborn, I continued on my way at an ultra slow pace.
+Making me confirm the way, at each junction.
+What a relief, when I finally found a good hard road, not too bad, which went down in twists and turns towards the plain!

-It made me a good story to tell the evening to Laurence and Eric, a couple of Lyonnais installed in the same guesthouse as me, with their son Maxence.
+It gave me a good story to tell in the evening to Laurence and Eric, a couple from Lyon living in the same guesthouse as me, with their son Maxence.

-They too had rented scooters in the day and they too had burst!
-More lucky than me, they had unearthed a little repairer nearby, who gave them the wheel in condition ...
-My story also made fun Sebastian, the Norwegian with whom I had sympathized in the buswhen he returned the day after his trek in the rice fields.
+They too had rented scooters during the day and they too had a flat tire!
+More lucky than me, they had easily found a small repairer nearby, who fixed the wheel for them...
+My story also made Sebastian, the Norwegian with whom I had sympathized, laugh. in the buswhen he returned the day after his trek in the rice fields.

-Me, walking, that's not my thing ...
-I prefer to ride on these small bikes, the equivalent of our scooters, with which everyone moves in Asia.
-For independence, the freedom it provides.
-And then, with that we go everywhere.
+I don't really like walking...
+I prefer to ride these little motorcycles, the equivalent of our scooters, that everyone in Asia uses.
+For the independence, the freedom that it gives.
+And then, with that you can go everywhere.
 Even with a flat tire.